padok/jarvis-docs/_posts/2021-10-30-gettingstarted.md

   <div class="collapsible-content">
     <div class="content-inner">
       <p>
-        If you want some more detail on what's happening behind the scenes when training a network this section is for you, otherwise feel free to skip it!
+        If you want some more detail on what's happening behind the scenes when training a network this section is for you, otherwise feel free to skip it!<br>
         Our network stack is trained in four steps:
         <ol>
         <li><b>Training CenterDetect:</b> In this step a 2D-CNN is trained to detect the center of the entity you are tracking.
 This will be used to estimate the location of the entity in 3D, essentially telling the 3D-CNN where to look.</li>